 Sexual Violence Abroad

 Just as there is zero tolerance for sexual violence at Fredonia, sexual violence will not be tolerated by Fredonia students abroad.
 Sexual assault is any unwanted, coerced, or forced sexual contact or intercourse with someone who does not or is unable to give consent.
 If Fredonia students are found guilty of sexual assault abroad, they can be removed from their program, and also face the possibility of suspension or dismissal from the university.

 If you are a victim of sexual violence while abroad, Fredonia can still work to help you.
 Students will work with the Office of International Education, the Counseling Center, and the Title IX Coordinator to make accommodations as well as provide advocacy.
 While laws and views of sexual assault vary by country, Fredonia student victims will be treated as if they are on campus in the event of sexual assault.
-For more information on Fredonia’s policy on sexual assault, as well as resources for victims, please visit fredonia.edu/student-life/substance-abuse-and-violence-prevention.
+For more information on Fredonia’s policy on sexual assault, as well as resources for victims, please visit www.fredonia.edu/student-life/prevention-advocacy-wellness.

 After you arrive in your host country, make sure that you have information on local emergency protocols and services that affect health and safety.
 Where are health centers located and how do you contact emergency services?
 What services does the campus offer to help?
 Keep important contact information with you at all times.

 Make sure to always communicate with local program staff first, as they can respond more quickly to issues abroad and refer you to the appropriate place.
 In the event of illness, coordinate with UHC to find an appropriate facility if possible.